If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Nev gaped at the walls.
 ‘I did it.
 I — I actually did it.’

 No, you didn’t.
 Harry flashed Nev a bright smile.
 I changed the room.
 I wanted to help you help yourself.
-And as long as you believe in this, then you’ll believe in yourself.
+But as long as you believe in this, then you’ll believe in yourself.

 ‘Let’s have a test,’ Harry suggested.
 ‘The blasting curse has the incantation reducto.’
-He demonstrated the wand motion with his hand, then conjured a statue of Mr Crouch.
+He demonstrated the wand motion with his hand and conjured a statue of Mr Crouch.
 ‘Destroy it.’

 Neville’s eyes burnt.
 ‘Reducto,’ he spat, sweeping his wand into a sharp vee.
 The spell hissed across the room and blew the upper half of the statue into dust.